Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 The antenna gain can then be calculated as

-Figure \ref{fig_gainARA03D6VP} shows the gain measured for the A3 Vpol antennas with a noise diode signal from the D6 pulser plotted with systematic errors, which are dominant in this measurement.
-The comparison to simulations shows that measurements beyond $\unit{450}{\mega\hertz}$ are not very reliable.
-This is mainly due to the low signal strength at those frequencies, which is expected due to the low sensitivity of the signal chain at high frequencies.
+Figure \ref{fig_gainARA03D6VP} shows the gain measured for the A3 Vpol antennas and the A2 Hpol antennas, both plotted with systematic errors, which are dominant over statistical uncertainties in this measurement.
+They are derived from uncertainties in the input spectrum, the ambient noise power and the used noise figures.
+The comparison to simulations shows that differences, especially beyond $\unit{500}{\mega\hertz}$, are not covered by our current understanding of these uncertainties.
+This may be due to an imperfect simulation of the antennas in ice, which is indeed very challenging, or due to unaccounted error sources in the measurement.
+The signal strength at frequencies beyond $\unit{500}{\mega\hertz}$ is relatively low (see Figure \ref{fig_cumSignalPower}), which is expected due to the lower sensitivity of the signal chain at high frequencies.
 Such behavior allows for a stronger influence of non-linear effects in this region which are difficult to quantify.
-Their influence, however, on the frequency range below $\unit{450}{\mega\hertz}$, given sufficient signal strength, is very small.
-The geometrical relation between the antennas is shown in Figure \ref{fig_geometryARA03D6}.
+One possible source for such non-linearities is the digitizer chip and its calibration.
+In Appendix \ref{ch_digiCal}, it is shown that non-linearities are observed in the ADC-to-voltage conversion gain.
+In addition, the sample timing can have errors of $\mathcal{O}(\unit{100}{\pico\second})$.
+Such imperfections may add artificial power to the Fourier spectrum depending on the level of disturbance, as illustrated in Figure \ref{fig_calDisturbance}.
+This could explain the excess in the antenna gain measurement at frequencies above $\unit{500}{\mega\hertz}$.
+The influence of non-linearities on the frequency range below $\unit{500}{\mega\hertz}$, given sufficient signal strength, is however expected to be very small.
+The visible difference between top and bottom antennas is due to cable feed-through.
+In the ARA stations, an antenna contains a vertical cable feed-through for each antenna which is mounted below.
+This has a significant influence on the angular gain pattern, which has not yet been fully simulated.

-Figure \ref{fig_allPulserGain} shows the gain measured by all possible antennas versus the reception angle.
-As is evident, the antennas are unfortunately not distributed equally over the angular range, but concentrated at a few points.
+Figure \ref{fig_allPulserGain} shows the gain measured by all possible Vpol antennas versus the reception angle.
+As is evident, the antennas are not distributed equally over the angular range, but concentrated at a few points.
 Therefore, it is difficult to make a prediction for the full angular response.
-The gain pattern currently used in the ARA simulation (Section \ref{ch_simulation}) is included in Figure \ref{fig_allPulserGain} for comparison.
-This simulation has been derived for a Vpol antenna in ice as an adapted NEC2 simulation.
-For the frequency range between $\unit{200}{\mega\hertz}$ and $\unit{400}{\mega\hertz}$, the measurements show rough consistency with simulations within the systematic uncertainties, which amount to roughly $30\%$.
-This systematic uncertainty is mainly induced by the limited knowledge of the strength of the noise sources used.
-The large disagreement between measurement and simulations for frequencies beyond $\unit{500}{\mega\hertz}$ still needs investigation.
-However, it does not have a strong influence on the waveforms since, due to the sensitivity properties of the signal chain, roughly $90\%$ of the signal power is recorded below $\unit{500}{\mega\hertz}$.
+The gain pattern currently used for the bottom antennas in the ARA simulation (Section \ref{ch_simulation}) is included in Figure \ref{fig_allPulserGain} for comparison.
+This simulation has been derived for a Vpol antenna in ice based on an adapted NEC2 simulation.